National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

 After he left Parliament as Bolger's staffer, Muller moved into the private sector.

-He worked for Zespri in the early 2000s, before moving to kiwifruit and avocado company Apata in 2006, where he was the chief executive.
+He worked for Zespri in the early 2000s, before moving to kiwifruit and avocado company Apata in 2006, where he was chief executive.

-In 2011, Muller move to Auckland to work at Fonterra, where he worked his way up to group director of Co-operative Affairs.
+In 2011, Muller move to Auckland to work at Fonterra, where he worked his way up to group director of co-operative affairs.

 After Muller left to become an MP in 2014, the co-operative affairs role was taken over by Miles Hurrell – the co-op's now chief executive.

-Muller was elected as the Bay of Plenty MP by a country mile; his 21,735 votes put him lightyears ahead of his Labour Party rival, who won just over 6600.
+Muller was elected as the Bay of Plenty MP by a country mile; his 21,735 votes put him light years ahead of his Labour Party rival, who won just over 6600.

 He took the seat over from former Health Minister and National MP Tony Ryall.